James writes about all things water-related, from aquariums to jellyfish to well points.

 - How to attach elbows, clamps, and nipples

-So what do you do if you wake up one sunny morning and find that your water pump has lost its prime and no water is being drawn up out of your old well?
-Do not lose all hope and most importantly, do not call that plumber.
-Why you may be asking?
-Because there are other reasons besides a bad well point that could be causing low water volume or no water at all.
+What do you do if you wake up one morning and find that your water pump has lost its prime and no water is being drawn up out of your well?
+Do not lose all hope and do not call that plumber yet!

-But lets talk about one of the major reasons and that is a bad point and damaged screen at the bottom of your well.
-A sure tell sign that your well is starting to go and will eventually lose its prime, is by unscrewing the cold water supply hose behind your washing machine.
+One of the major reasons you may have lost water is a damaged screen at the bottom of your well.
+By unscrewing the cold water supply hose behind your washing machine you can assess the health of the well point.
 The cold water supply hose will be a black rubber hose that comes off of a blue colored handle.